akb825/DeepSea/modules/Scene/SceneLighting/README.md

 * `"LightSetPrepare"`: prepares a light set to be used in a scene before drawing.
 	* `lightSet`: name of the light set to prepare.
 	* `intensityThreshold`: the threshold below which the light is considered out of view.
 If unset this will use the default.
 * `"ShadowManagerPrepare"`: prepares a shadow manager to be used in a scene before drawing.
-This must be after a `LightSetPrepare` and be a single element in the `sharedItems` array of the scene.
+This must be after a `LightSetPrepare` and be in the `sharedItems` array of the scene.
 	* `shadowManager`: name of the shadow manager to prepare.
 * `"DeferredLightResolve"`: resolves the results of deferred lighting to the screen.
 	* `lightSet`: name of the light set to draw the lights from.